tedtoal/EV-battery-and-range-plots/README.md

 # EV-battery-and-range-plots.R
 R program for plotting EV energy/mile at different speeds, and various related plots

+#### V10 release : Fix bug with metric: if basicData is metric, Wh/km was incorrectly computed on raw measured energy data.
+                   Add plots for route: Fallon to Ely NV.
 #### V9 release 31-Oct-2024: Estimated drag and rolling coefs and used those for most plots (big change).
 Added plots showing how baseline power changes range.
 #### V8 release 1-Oct-2024: Fix bugs in wind plots: incorrect vehicle speed, incorrect regen efficiency.
 #### V7 release 29-Sep-2024: switch the .Rmd code file over to a pure .R code file, still run using RStudio.
 Changes to charging plots.